DoTheEvo/XCPng-basics/README.md

 #### Some aspects of XO

 * Once VMs are up and running, XO is not required for them to function.
-But you **lose some functionality** if you would turn if off or disconnect.
+But you **lose some functionality** if you would turn it off or disconnect.
   * **Backups schedule and their execution.**<br>
     XO is what manages backups, even the data of the VMs that are being backed up flow through the XO during a backup job if it's going to a network share.